A pulmonary embolism is when a blood clot blocks a blood vessel in your lungs. It can be life-threatening if not treated quickly.

 There are measures you can take to lower your risk of getting a pulmonary embolism.

-If you're being treated in hospital for another condition, your medical team should take steps to prevent DVT.
+If you're being treated in hospital for another condition, your medical team should take steps to prevent DVT (deep vein thrombosis).

-A DVT can occasionally develop on journeys lasting more than 6 hours.
+A DVT can occasionally develop on long journeys such as bus, train or air travel.
+The risk of developing DVT is increased for flights lasting more than 4 hours.

-To reduce your risk of getting a travel-related DVT:
+There are things you can do to reduce your risk of getting a travel-related DVT.

-sit comfortably in your seat and lie back as much as possible
+sit comfortably in your seat and choose an aisle seat if possible

 wear loose-fitting clothing